oliveirahelena/ourcomplexapp-web/README.md

 # ourcomplexapp web

-A complex React social media app using consuming an api from the project ourcomplexapp-server.
+A complex React social media app consuming an api from the project ourcomplexapp-server.